 James “Roy” Sone, 86, of Jefferson City, Mo., died Sunday, September 8, 2019, at Villa Marie Nursing Home.

-To send flowers in memory of Roy Sone, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Roy Sone, please visit our Heartfelt Sympathies Store.

 He was born June 28, 1933, in Jefferson City, the only child of Guy McClure and Ruth Wells Sone.

 Roy spent nearly all of his life in Jefferson City and was proud of his heritage as a descendent of Cole County’s earliest settlers.
 A 1951 graduate of Jefferson City High School, he also graduated in 1955 with a degree in agriculture from the University of Missouri-Columbia, where he was a member of Phi Gamma Delta Fraternity.
 Following his graduation, Roy enlisted in the United States Army.

 While at the University of Missouri, he met Joyce Randall on a blind date; the two married in Joyce’s hometown of St. Joseph, Missouri, on February 14, 1959.

 Roy used his interest and vast knowledge of native plants as an Agronomist with the Missouri State Highway Department from 1961 until his retirement in 1992.

 Roy was a life-long member of the First Presbyterian Church, and a long-time member of the Jefferson City Country Club and the Cole County Historical Society.
 After his retirement from the Highway Department, he kept busy volunteering for Habitat for Humanity, Hospice of Jefferson City, and AARP as a tax preparer.
 Despite various activities, there was nowhere Roy was happier or more comfortable than at home, tinkering around the house, or especially cutting wood on his land.